Lavik (village)

 Lavik is a village in Høyanger Municipality in Vestland county, Norway.
-The village is located on the northern shore of the Sognefjorden, approximately 100 km north of the city of Bergen and about 50 km west of the municipal center of Høyanger.
+The village is located on the northern shore of Sognefjorden, approximately 100 km north of the city of Bergen and about 50 km west of the municipal center of Høyanger.
 Lavik is situated about 40 km west of the villages of Kyrkjebø and Austreim, and about 25 km southwest of the village of Vadheim.
 In 2001, the Lavik area had a population of about 1,000 people, with about 285 living in the village of Lavik and the rest in the surrounding countryside.